UzayPoyraz/Unit_3/criteriaC.md

 ## Functioning Buttons:
 ### a) Functioning betton for directing to other windows.
-To start with the program, I begined with placing the "Login" window in from of the MainWindow which is the menu.
-Firstly I
+To start with the program, I begined with placing the "Login" window in front of the MainWindow which is the menu.
+Firstly, I
 ## Reading a database:

 ## Login: